 This raised an old “image concern” continuously put-upon the band all throughout its history… Was Parousia a Progressive Rock band?
 A Punk band?
 A New Wave band?
 A Pop-band?
 An Alternative Rock band?
 The answer is YES, all of the above and that’s the way we liked it.

-This 2014 version of Miss Ogyny as it appears on the “Bloodstains” album is the exact same track from the 97-Rock “Home Grown” album, released on the StarStream record label in 1981.
+This 2014 version of Miss Ogyny as it appears on the “Bloodstains” album is the identical recording from the 97-Rock “Home Grown” album, released on the StarStream record label in 1981.

 “In 1981, punk was seen as something to cash in on.
 So, when a local radio station announced a contest for local bands, progressive rock band Parousia dropped their Jethro-Tull-esque sound and went New Wave.
 “Miss Ogyny” was hastily recorded in an attempt to meet the deadline.
 The result is a true punksploitation ripper.
 Starstream Records’ Buffalo Rocks Volume One 1981, 97 Rock WGRQ FM; Rock N Roll animals (catchy title huh?) even came with a Scantron sheet where you could choose the winner.
 Unfortunately, who that winner was has been lost to history.”

-Let me explain it this way… For better or worse, Parousia played one-kind of music, the music we wanted to play!
-Yes, sometimes our choice in cover-songs led us into the progressive realm (Yes, Jethro-Tull, Genesis, Max Webster, Toto, Journey and Kansas) and sometimes it led us into heavy-rock, (Ted Nugent, Aerosmith, Deep Purple, Led Zeppelin, The WHO) to power pop, (Blondie, Cheap Trick, The Tubes, The Kinks, The Cars, Bowie, Heart and Pat Benetar).
-These diverse cover-tunes influenced us and inspired us to write all sorts of our own music.
-In 1979, that inspiration led us straight to the recording studio (as soon as we earned enough money).
+For better or worse, Parousia played one-kind of music, the music we wanted to play!
+Sometimes our choice in cover-songs led us to the progressive realm (Yes, Jethro-Tull, Super Tramp, Max Webster, Toto, Journey, 10cc, Kansas) and sometimes it led us to heavy-rock, (Aerosmith, Deep Purple, The Tubes, Led Zeppelin, The WHO) to power pop, (Blondie, Cheap Trick, The Kinks, The Cars, Bowie, Heart, Pat Benetar).
+These cover-tunes influenced us and inspired us to write all sorts of our own music.
+In 1979, less than a year after the band was formed, that inspiration led us straight to the recording studio (aka: we finally had enough money).

 When Parousia hit Randy Filippone’s studio in June, 1980, we were bursting at the seams with ideas that included catchy melodies and unique rhythms.
-We decided to go-with Patt, Kim and Garth picking and choosing one song to record from their personal “closet of creativity” and then one song written by Garth and Patt together.
 Once all of it was laid down, it led to some very catchy, interesting and diverse arrangements far beyond labels such as “Punk”, “New Wave”, “Progressive” or “Pop”.

 All-in-all we recorded four tunes at Randy’s Studio.
-All songs were recorded using eight tracks.
+All songs were recorded using four tracks.
 (You can hear the songs on Sound Cloud for free) https://soundcloud.com/garth-huels/sets/1st-studio-recordings-at

 - Track Four: “Miss Ogyny” (written by Kim Watts & Garth Huels).
 Originally recorded six months BEFORE we even knew that 97 Rock was going to have a band contest!
 The song was New Wave-ish in style but went way beyond that with the arrangement and production.

 - Track One: “Oh My Love” (written by Garth Huels).
-A 1960’s flavored pop-tune distinctly American meets British Invasion).
+A nod to 1960’s British Pop Invasion and Garth’s familial connection to Ray and Dave Davies of the Kinks. .

 Six-months later, 97 Rock announced on the radio that they were looking for original material from local bands.
 The chosen-ones would be included on a vinyl record compilation to be released as A Home Grown album in February of 1981 titled “Buffalo Rocks Volume One”.

 Parousia was chosen to appear on the album IF we paid the fee AND if we re-recorded Miss Ogyny onto a 24-track master tape.
-If we answered yes, we had 48-hours to get our new 24-track Master to WGRQ… in a mad scramble; we booked ‘emergency time’ at near-by Select Sound Studios on Elmwood Avenue in Kenmore.
+Once we answered yes and paid the fee, the band had only 48-hours to get our new 24-track Master to WGRQ… In a bit of a mad scramble; we booked ‘emergency time’ at Select Sound Studios on Elmwood Avenue in Kenmore.

-We pulled an all-night session at Select Sound to successfully re-re-record the song with exactly the same arrangement.
-We finished mix-down in the early morning and then delivered the tape the same day and that’s how Parousia’s “Miss Ogyny” made it onto the first Buffalo “home-grown” album released by 97 Rock on the StarStream record label!
+We booked a late-night session at Select Sound to re-record the song onto 24-track with exactly the same arrangement.
+We finished mix-down in the wee-hours of the morning and then delivered the master tape to WGRQ that same day.

-Anyway, the point being… We didn’t record the song “Miss Ogyny” with the intent of capitalizing on a recent music fad … we did it because we loved to incorporate different types of music into our repertoire.
-Our intent was to entertain ourselves and the audience with a variety of music presented in an interesting way.
+Anyway, the point being… The band didn’t record the song “Miss Ogyny” with the intent of capitalizing on a recent music trend … we did it because we loved to include different styles of music in our writing of songs.
+Parousia’s intent is to create diverse and interesting music and then share it with an audience, in hopes that some might enjoy it as we do.

 Here ‘s a link to the album version of the Song “Miss Ogyny” as it now appears on “Bloodstains Across Buffalo”: https://soundcloud.com/garth-huels/miss-ogyny-album-version